cjcobb23/grpcRippledDesign/design/design.md

 functionality) will be implemented by gRPC handlers.

 ## Sequence Diagrams?
-Below is a sequence diagram of handling two grpc requests in parallel.
+Below is a sequence diagram of handling two gRPC requests in parallel.
 In the diagram, the responses are sent in the order the requests were received; this is not a rule, and responses could be sent in a different order than the requests were recieved.